AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 |  20   |    14    |
 |  AVG   |  12.6    |

-On average the algorithm needs 12~13 generations to find the better solution
+On average the algorithm using always crossover and mutation needs 12~13 generations to find the better solution

-To the next experiment, we tried the same but the probability of the crossover is 0, and these are the results:

-For this experiment, the results are more dispersed, we have like the best result ass 5, and the worse ass 78, the gap is very big, but the average is better with a crossover probability of zero, and there are more results under 10 than the previous experiment.

-For the next experiment, we tried change the mutation probability to zero, but with a probability of the crossover in 0.7, and the results are: